ga-curriculum/universal-resources/deployment/django-deployment/README.md

 ## Prepare the Django app to be deployed

-There's a few actions we need to take in our Django application before we can deploy.
+There are a few actions we need to take in our Django application before we can deploy.

 Start by installing all of the necessary packages we'll need throughout this process: